 - Cold pressed.
 Heat and handling can oxidize plant oils, destroy the vitamins and nutrients inside, and make it less beneficial for your skin.
 We use a cold extraction method for obtaining our olive oil to ensure all the antioxidants, fatty acids, and potential skin benefits better remain intact.

 - Single-sourced and organic.
-The olive trees grown on our organic, private estate in Sicily, (some of which are close to 1,000 years old) are the only source of our olive oil found in Furtuna Skin products.
+The olive trees grown on our organic, private farm in Sicily, (some of which are close to 1,000 years old) are the only source of our olive oil found in Furtuna Skin products.
 Our olive trees grow in soil that has been untouched by chemicals with water from a natural, spring water source located on our property.

 - Extra virgin.
 Olives can be pressed numerous times to extract more oil, but after the first press, the oil contains less plant compounds (read: skin beneficial ingredients).
 Extra virgin olive oil refers to oil that comes from the first pressing.